pandemicsyn/swift-informant/README.md

 Swift Proxy Middleware to send events to a [statsd](http://github.com/etsy/statsd/ "statsd") instance.

-After the request has been serviced (using a eventlet posthook if available) it will fire a statsd counter incrementing the request method and the status code.
+After the request has been serviced (using a eventlet posthook if available) it will fire a statsd counter incrementing the request method's status code.
 It breaks these up by whether the request was an operation on an Account, Container, or an Object.
+In addition a timer event is fired for the request duration of the event.

+Counter Sample:

+    obj.GET.200:1|c

-Sample:
+Timer Sample:

-    obj.GET:1|c
-    obj.200:1|c
-    cont.DELETE:1|c
-    cont.204:1|c
-    acct.DELETE:1|c
-    acct.DELETE:1|c
+    duration.acct.GET.200:140|ms

 To enable load informant as the first pipeline entry (even before catcherrors):